 Orders for caps and gowns will be accepted by a company representative during announced dates.
 Students who anticipate graduating at the close of spring or summer academic sessions will be provided a limited number of commencement announcements.
 Students completing graduation requirements at the close of the fall academic session will be invited to participate in the May ceremony.

 Academic Honors are calculated at the end of each term in which a student is enrolled and become part of the student’s permanent academic record.
 Courses numbered below the 100 level are not used to determine Academic Honors.

-Full time students (12 or more credit hours during fall and spring semesters and 9 or more credit hours in the summer semester) who have earned a grade point average of 4.00 will be placed on the President’s List.
+Students who complete 12 or more credit hours during fall and spring semesters and 9 or more credit hours in the summer semester who have earned a grade point average of 4.00 will be placed on the President’s List.

-Full time students (12 or more credit hours during fall and spring semesters and 9 or more credit hours in the summer semester) who have earned a grade point average of 3.50 with no grade lower than a “C” will be placed on the Dean’s List.
+Students who complete 12 or more credit hours during fall and spring semesters and 9 or more credit hours in the summer semester who have earned a grade point average of 3.50 with no grade lower than a “C” will be placed on the Dean’s List.

 myCFCC is a web-based portal that links all aspects of campus life to create a community environment.
 It provides services such as e-mail, campus announcements, message boards, calendars, and discussion groups.
 Accounts are created upon acceptance to the College.
 Students are encouraged to check myCFCC on a regular basis to receive important college information.
 A link to myCFCC is on the College’s website at www.cfcc.edu.